Dubai delivery drivers walk off job in rare protest over pay - NewsBreak

 News of the pay cut at Deliveroo — announced internally last week as the cost of fuel soars amid fallout from the war in Ukraine and continuing supply chain chokeholds — was devastating for 30-year-old driver Mohammadou Labarang.

-Already, he was paying for the UAE’s record fuel prices out of his own pocket and barely scraping by, he said, with a wife and 7-month-old son back in Cameroon to support.
+It was the last straw, he said.
+Already, he was paying for the UAE's unprecedented fuel prices out of his own pocket and was barely scraping by, with a wife and 7-month-old son back in Cameroon to support.

 When Labarang logged onto social media, he found he was far from alone.
 Soon, he said, hundreds of Deliveroo drivers were organizing on Telegram and WhatsApp.

 Dozens of drivers parked their bikes by various Deliveroo warehouses in protest, according to footage widely shared on social media.
 Some shut down their apps.
-Others rested at their accommodations.
+Others rested at their accommodations and refused to work.
 Others went to restaurants and urged fellow couriers to stop mid-shift.

 “All around Dubai we saw food getting cold on restaurant counters,” Labarang said.
 “It grew far beyond what anybody thought possible."